denniscwylie/sarks/sarks_vignette.md

 indicating a point estimate of 2% for the false positive rate, with a 95% confidence interval of (0.65%, 4.6%).
-This confidence interval can be made tighter by using a higher number for reps in the estimateFalsePositiveRate call.
+This confidence interval can be made tighter by using a higher number for `reps` in the `estimateFalsePositiveRate` call.

-Note regarding random number generator seed for estimateFalsePositiveRate: do not use the same seed for estimateFalsePositiveRate as was used in permutationDistribution call used to set thresholds.
-The false positive rate estimation procedure assumes that the random permutations used in estimateFalsePositiveRate are independent of those used to set thresholds.
+**Note regarding random number generator seed** for `estimateFalsePositiveRate`: do not use the same seed for `estimateFalsePositiveRate` as was used in `permutationDistribution` call used to set thresholds.
+The false positive rate estimation procedure assumes that the random permutations used in `estimateFalsePositiveRate` are independent of those used to set thresholds.

 ### 1.4.1 Gini impurity filter

-When considering how to set SArKS thresholds in order to obtain a reasonable tradeoff between sensitivity and false positive rate, the mysterious minGini parameter should be factored in as well.
+When considering how to set SArKS thresholds in order to obtain a reasonable tradeoff between sensitivity and false positive rate, the mysterious `minGini` parameter should be factored in as well.
 This parameter is discussed in more detail in sections 2.1.7 and 2.2.1, but the basic idea is to filter likely false positive suffix array index positions i out of consideration regardless of their smoothed scores ŷi .
 These likely false positive indices i come from excessive repetition of the same input sequences contributing repeatedly to the smoothing windows centered on i.

-My recommendation is to set minGini to a value slightly greater than 1: the value 1.1 seems empirically to work well in many situations.
-Note that for minGini > 1, this filter becomes more stringent the closer to 1 it is set; the opposite is true if you set minGini to a value less than 1, and you can turn the filter off entirely by setting it to 0.
+My recommendation is to set `minGini` to a value slightly greater than 1: the value 1.1 seems empirically to work well in many situations.
+Note that for `minGini` > 1, this filter becomes more stringent the closer to 1 it is set; the opposite is true if you set `minGini` to a value less than 1, and you can turn the filter off entirely by setting it to 0.
 See section 2.2.1 and Wylie et al. [2019] for more details.

 Here we examine the effects of this parameter using the simulated data; first with the filter: